nnejere/Income-Class-Prediction-with-Machine-Learning/README.md

 ## 📊 Dataset Information
 - **Source:** [UCI Machine Learning Repository – Adult Dataset](https://archive.ics.uci.edu/ml/datasets/adult)
 - **Description:** This dataset contains demographic and employment-related attributes for ~48,000 individuals from the 1994 U.S. Census.
 The target variable is income: whether a person earns more than \$50K per year.
-The project is a complete ML workflow covering dataset exploration, cleaning, analysis, preprocessing and building and evaluating both baseline and carefully tuned models.
+The project is a complete Machine Learning workflow covering dataset exploration, cleaning, analysis, preprocessing and building and evaluating both baseline and carefully tuned models.

 ---